zestia/ember-async-tooltips/README.md

 ### Preloading data

+When a tooltipper is hovered over, `@onLoad` will be fired.
+You can respond to this action by returning a promise.
+This is a good way preload data to pass to the tooltip, that has yet to display.

-The following configuration waits until after 300ms has passed before showing the tooltip.
-But which is loading some data during that time period.
-The show delay will be extended _only if_ the data wasn't retreived in time.
+The following configuration waits for 300ms before showing a tooltip, during this time it is loading some data.
+The show delay will _only be extended_ if the data wasn't retreived in time.

 <details>
   <summary>View code</summary>